lmarena/arena-hard-auto/README.md

 # Arena-Hard-Auto

 > 🚨 Arena-Hard-v2.0-Preview is finally here!
-Better judges, harder prompts, and additional evaluation for creative writing!
+Better judges, new hard prompts, and additional evaluation for creative writing!

 Arena-Hard-Auto ([See Paper](https://arxiv.org/abs/2406.11939)) is an automatic evaluation tool for instruction-tuned LLMs.
 Arena-Hard-Auto has the highest correlation and separability to LMArena (Chatbot Arena) among popular open-ended LLM benchmarks ([See Paper](https://arxiv.org/abs/2406.11939)).
 If you are curious to see how well your model might perform on LMArena before deploying, we recommend trying Arena-Hard-Auto's newest evaluation set, **Arena-Hard-v2.0-Preview**.

-V2.0 contains 500 challenging user queries and 250 creative writing queries sourced from Chatbot Arena.
+V2.0 contains 500 fresh, challenging real-world user queries (open-ended software engineering problems, math questions, etc) and 250 creative writing queries sourced from Chatbot Arena.
 We employs automatic judges, GPT-4.1 and Gemini-2.5, as a cheaper and faster approximator to human preference.

 Although both Arena-Hard-Auto and Chatbot Arena Category Hard ([See Blog](https://lmsys.org/blog/2024-05-17-category-hard/)) employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
 Checkout [BenchBuilder](BenchBuilder) folder for code and resources on how we curate Arena-Hard-Auto.
 In the paper we also purposed metrics, such as model separability and agreement to human preference, for evaluating benchmarks' ability to rank models (See [Evaluate Benchmarks](#evaluate-benchmarks) for more information and code).